I don't know how

-A loose adaptation of Hans Christian Andersen's Tear Jerker Fairy Tale "The Little Mermaid", it features a mermaid named Ariel (Jodi Benson), one of the daughters of the Sea King, Triton (Kenneth Mars).
+A loose adaptation of Hans Christian Andersen's Tear Jerker Fairy Tale "The Little Mermaid", it features a mermaid named Ariel (Jodi Benson), the youngest of the seven daughters of the Sea King, Triton (Kenneth Mars).
 Apparently unique among her kind, she is fascinated by the human world, although Triton has a hatred for humans that makes pursuing her interest quite difficult.
 One night, a forbidden visit to the surface leads her to fall in Love at First Sight with human Prince Eric (Christopher Daniel Barnes), and she ends up rescuing him when his ship is destroyed in a storm.
-Now desperate to become a human, she agrees to barter her voice to the sea witch Ursula (Pat Carroll) to become a human for three days; if she can receive True Love's Kiss from him within that time, she'll be permanently human.
-Otherwise, she will be Ursula's slave.
-Indeed, Ursula is actually manipulating her to turn her into ransom for Triton's crown, and she knows that the only thing Eric remembers about Ariel is her beautiful, beautiful voice...
+Now desperate to become a human, she barters her voice to the sea witch Ursula (Pat Carroll) for a spell that will turn her human.
+If she can win True Love's Kiss from Eric within three days, she can keep her humanity; otherwise, she'll become just another polyp in Ursula's collection.
+But the sea witch has her own motives to tempt Triton's daughter, and she knows that Eric won't recognize Ariel without her beautiful, beautiful voice...

 The film's voice cast also includes Samuel E. Wright as Sebastian, Jason Marin as Flounder, Buddy Hackett as Scuttle, Paddi Edwards as Flotsam and Jetsam, Ben Wright (in his final film appearance) as Grimsby, Edie McClurg as Carlotta, and René Auberjonois as Chef Louis.

 The film's critical and commercial success was considered a huge turning point for both Disney and Western Animation as a whole.
-Since the rise of home television in the 1950's, animation in the Anglosphere had gone through a rather ugly dark age marked by severely reduced budgets and the rise of the Animation Age Ghetto, leading to a glut of low-quality animated films and TV shows meant to pander to child audiences and sell merchandise.
-Additionally, Disney had spent the better part of the 70's and 80's licking the wounds of Walt Disney's death in 1966, and while the films they put out after The Jungle Book (1967) and before this one are still well-loved among fans and critics, both groups generally agree that they mark a commercial and artistic slump for the House of Mouse between 1968 and 1988, culminating in the infamous and near-Career Killer flop of The Black Cauldron in 1985.
-The Little Mermaid, however, was the point where all of that changed.
+Since the rise of home television in the 1950s, animation in the Anglosphere had gone through a rather ugly dark age marked by severely reduced budgets and the rise of the Animation Age Ghetto, leading to a glut of low-quality animated films and TV shows meant to pander to child audiences and sell merchandise.
+Additionally, Disney had spent the better part of the '70s and 80's licking the wounds of Walt Disney's death in 1966, and while the films they put out after The Jungle Book (1967) and before this one are still well-loved among fans and critics, both groups generally agree that they mark a commercial and artistic slump for the House of Mouse between 1968 and 1988, culminating in the infamous and near-Career Killer flop of The Black Cauldron in 1985.
+But after The Great Mouse Detective and Oliver & Company were enough of a financial success to convince Disney to continue production on The Little Mermaid, however, all of that changed.